NinePiece2/LOL-Bootcamp-Tracker/docs/SETUP.md

 **Solution:**
 - Ensure all dependencies are installed: `npm install`
-- Check that `workers.mjs` is executable
+- Check that `workers.ts` is executable
 - Verify Redis is running

 ## Next Steps